Creating your own sourdough starter is the first step in adding fermented goodness to all of your baking needs!

 Cover with a tea towel or coffee filter or anything that will allow the gas to escape without letting bugs or debris in and secure with a rubber band.

-Keep in a warm spot such as your pantry or kitchen counter.
+Keep in a warm spot such as your pantry or kitchen counter for 4-7 days.

 Any warm place that is out of direct light will work.